vitaliju/postman-api-testing/README.md

 ## Run Tests

-Once the installation is complete, you can run the Newman and Postman tests as follow:
+Once the installation is complete, you can run the Newman tests as follow:

 1: Running Newman :

 ```sh
 npm run test
 ```

-2: Running Tests in Postman:

-import WebsiteAPI-collection to Postman and select run collection

 ### View Test Results